Quit For Life® Program

 How It Works

 The Quit For Life® Program treats every tobacco user as a unique individual and tailors a quitting plan that is based on the participant’s lifestyle, preferences, and tobacco use history.
-Participants receive multiple outbound coaching calls and unlimited toll-free access to a Quit Coach® for the duration of the program.
-They are also provided with access to Web Coach®, a private online learning, tracking, and social support community that integrates seamlessly with Quit Coach calls and Text2QuitSM, out interactive text messaging program.
+Participants receive multiple outbound coaching calls and unlimited toll-free access to a Quit Coach® advisor for the duration of the program.
+They are also provided with access to a Web Coach® private online learning, tracking, and social support community that integrates seamlessly with Quit Coach® calls and Text2QuitSM, out interactive text messaging program.

 The 4 Essential Practices